Seychelle Gabriel

-Seychelle Suzanne Gabriel is an American actress.
-On television, she portrayed Lourdes Delgado in Falling Skies (2011–2014) and voiced Asami Sato in The Legend of Korra (2012–2014).
+Seychelle Suzanne Gabriel (born March 25, 1991) is an American actress.
+On television, she is best known for portraying Lourdes Delgado in Falling Skies (2011–2014) and voicing Asami Sato in The Legend of Korra (2012–2014).
 She has also appeared in the films The Spirit (2008), The Last Airbender (2010), Honey 2 (2011), Sleight (2016), and Blood Fest (2018).

-Early life
+Early life and education

-Gabriel was raised in Burbank, California.
-Gabriel got into acting through her mother's involvement in casting extras for commercials and videos.
+Seychelle Gabriel was born and raised in Burbank, California.
+Her parents are Michelle and Guy Gabriel a yoga instructor and her mother is a casting agent.
+She got into acting through her mother's involvement in casting extras for commercials and videos.
+Her father has Mexican and French roots, while her mother is Italian.
+She has a younger brother.
+She graduated from Burbank High School in 2006.
+In 2023, she graduated from UCLA with a degree in Ethnomusicology.

 Career

 Gabriel appeared as Princess Yue in The Last Airbender (2010), directed by M. Night Shyamalan.
 The film was based on the first season of Avatar: The Last Airbender.

 Gabriel appeared in Honey 2 (2011), directed by Bille Woodruff, produced by Universal Studios Home Entertainment.

 Gabriel also appeared in the films The Spirit (2008), as Young Sand Saref.
 She has performed on The Tonight Show, a late-night talk show, and had a recurring role on the comedy-drama television series Weeds.
 She has also appeared in one episode of Zoey 101.
-She was chosen as one of the 55 faces of the future by Nylon's Young Hollywood Issue in 2010.